ytake/protoactor-go-persistence-mysql/README.md

 	Payload() string
 	// ActorName returns the name of the actor name column.
 	ActorName() string
-	// EventIndex returns the name of the event index column.
-	EventIndex() string
-	// EventName returns the name of the event name column.
+	// SequenceNumber returns the name of the sequence number column.
-	EventName() string
+	SequenceNumber() string
 	// Created returns the name of the created at column.
 	Created() string
 	// CreateTable returns the sql statement to create the table.